The Times Guide to English

 In class my teenage students had a weekly period of compulsory reading.
 They read in silence and could only reject something, and choose an alternative, once they had read ten pages.
 This satisfied their sense that they were entitled to choose what to do with their time, and kept them usefully and cheerfully engaged.
 Short stories are invaluable: Graham Greene’s The Case for the Defence and The Destructors, and Roald Dahl’s anthology,Tales of the Unexpected stand out.

 Peter Inson has been a headmaster and an examiner for O and A levels and the IB.
 His novel, “dunno” tells the story of a disaffected teenager’s efforts to grow up and won an Arts Council award.
-Last year Heinemann published his IGCSE English Language text book.
-See more at his web-site.
+In 2011 Heinemann published his IGCSE English Language text book which is still selling.